"Residential Recognition - Take off the blinders!"

 Added by Brad Hoff on January 29, 2016 at 11:21pm — No Comments

 Compressed Natural Gas, with a name like that, it has to be bad.
 Right?
 I was recently asked to provide some information on Compressed Natural Gas (CNG) transport vehicles.
-Now remember, LNG differs from CNG in that it is super-cooled and…Continue
+Now remember, LNG differs from CNG in that it is super-cooled and compressed so that its storage is in a liquid form, which…Continue

 Added by Isaac Frazier on January 29, 2016 at 9:13am — No Comments

 Its 3 in the afternoon you get dispatched for a working fire in a single family dwelling.
 You get there and find that there is a working fire in ranch style house unknown entrapment, but your next in help is still 15 minutes out, you and your crew of 3 are all you have in the meantime.…Continue

 Added by Chris Willis on January 27, 2016 at 8:49pm — No Comments